upiterbarg/upiterbarg.github.io/index.md

 ## About Me

-I am broadly interested in the development of novel **inference** schemes and **ML/AI-based methods** for modeling environments and complex processes.
+I am broadly interested in **representation learning** and the design of **computational and mathematical methods for modeling complex processes**.

 Outside of academics, I represent undergraduates in the MIT math department via the Committee for Math Majors (CoMM).